 As cyber-attacks become more common and harmful to businesses, the demand for Cyber Security professionals sees a similar rise in trend.
 No business is immune to cyber-attacks.
-Companies are investing heavily on cyber security and creating thousands of jobs for cyber security professionals across the globe.
+Companies are investing heavily on cyber security and building internal teams / working with contractors and creating thousands of jobs for cyber security professionals across the globe in the process.

 According to the author of The Industries of the Future, Alec Ross, cyber security has become one of the most secure career options in the job market.
 Cyber security is no longer restricted to the IT departments – it is now addressed across all departments within an organisation.
 Therefore, companies are looking for professionals with a skillset that goes beyond IT and security.

-According to a recent report from Cisco, there are currently one million cyber security jobs available globally.
-The Australian economy is facing a severe shortage of skilled professionals in this area.
-There is a growing need for people with creative problem-solving abilities across a wide range of industries from retail, law, finance, defence, healthcare and government to name a few.
-As a result of such severe shortage of skilled workers in cyber security, the wages have been dramatically increased with an average salary of $76,000 in Australia.
+According to a recent report from Cisco, there are currently one million cyber security jobs available globally and the Australian economy is facing a severe shortage of skilled professionals in this area.
+There is a growing need for people with creative problem-solving abilities across a wide range of industries including retail, law enforcement, finance, defence, areas of government and healthcare.
+As a result of such a severe shortage of skilled workers in cyber security, wages have been dramatically increasing with an average salary of $76,000+ in Australia.

 Absolutely!
 Many cyber security experts who are acing their jobs right now come from non-technical backgrounds such as literature, psychology, arts and pre-med.
 To be successful in cyber security one must have a strong passion to learn how technology and people work.
 It is not always about hacking computers or breaking things, if you love and have the willingness to understand technology, you can go a long way in the cyber security space.